WallStreetMojo

 Limitations

-• Due to fluctuating market, sometimes the cost can be increased, and the profit margin is to be decreased.
+• Due to a fluctuating market, sometimes the cost can be increased, and the profit margin is to be decreased.

-• It involves the experienced staff also time involvement is higher.
+• It involves the experienced staff; also, time involvement is higher.

 • Difficulty in the allocation of common expenses.